cy20001yadav/Microsoft-Future-Ready-Talent-Internship/README.md

 Microsoft-Future-Ready-Talent-Internship-Project
 This is  Front End website

-Web Technologies used: HTML, CSS, JS, Bootstra
+Web Technologies used: HTML, CSS, JS, Bootstrap

 IDE: VS-Code